What you need to know about FHA loan limits in 2024

 How to adapt to FHA loan limit changes

-FHA loan limits may change each year, so here are some tips on how to prepare for those updates:
+FHA mortgage limits may change each year, so here are some tips on how to prepare for those updates:

-• Check loan limits in your area: The maximum amount you can borrow may vary from one county to the next.
+• Check loan limits in your area: The maximum amount may vary from one county to the next.
 You can use the agency’s search tool to find limits in your area.

 • Consider how much you need to borrow: You don’t have to spend up to the loan limit — in fact, you may not qualify for the maximum amount.
-The lender you choose will look at your employment status, debt-to-income ratio, and other factors to determine your potential loan size.
+The mortgage lender you choose will look at your employment status, debt-to-income ratio (commonly referred to as DTI), and other factors to determine your potential loan size.

-• Review qualification criteria: When applying, you’ll need to meet FHA mortgage requirements, which call for a credit score of at least 580 if you’re making a down payment of 3.5% or higher.
+• Review qualification criteria: When applying, you’ll need to meet FHA loan requirements, which call for a minimum credit score of at least 580 if you’re making a down payment of 3.5% or higher.
 If you have a credit score between 500 and 579, you’ll need a 10% down payment.

-• Look for assistance: You may qualify to receive down payment assistance to cover some of your upfront costs.
+• Look for down payment assistance: You may qualify to receive mortgage payment assistance to cover some of your upfront costs.
 Depending on the program, the help may come in the form of cash grants, tax incentives, and special loan programs.

 FHA loan limits FAQ